Published on Show Me Mizzou August 19, 2021

 Not anymore.
 “I’m a basic scientist, and I need the knowledge of a medical doctor to understand how my science can be applied,” Gomez-Gutierrez says.

 So, he left the University of Louisville in early 2021 to come to MU as an associate professor in molecular microbiology and immunology in the Department of Child Health.
 He followed two colleagues who made the switch a year earlier from Louisville to Columbia, drawn by the university’s commitment to medical research.
-That commitment focuses on research by teams of scientists from multiple disciplines, working together and trading ideas — perhaps in the halls of the NextGen building, designed to encourage collaboration.
+That commitment focuses on research by teams of scientists from multiple disciplines, working together and trading ideas — perhaps in the halls of the Roy Blunt NextGen Precision Health building, designed to encourage collaboration.

 NextGen will focus in part on cancer research, alongside planned growth in clinics that treat cancer patients.
 “Missouri offered the facilities and resources needed to conduct high-quality research that can be translated quickly to treatments,” Gomez-Gutierrez says.